-The algorithmic improvement obtained with PTBC can be quantified from the comparison of the obtained auto-correlation times, again expressed in terms of number of lattice sweeps in order to keep into account the different number of over-relaxation sweeps per heat-bath sweeps used in the two cases, as well as the numerical over-head introduced by the simulation of the unphysical replicas.
+The algorithmic improvement of PTBC can be quantified from the comparison of the auto-correlation times.
+Again, these are expressed in terms of lattice sweeps to account for the different number of over-relaxation sweeps per heat-bath sweep and the computational overhead introduced by the simulation of the unphysical replicas.
 Numerical results are reported in Tab.~\ref{tab:autocorr_times}, and shown in Fig.~\ref{fig:comp_tau_LCP2}.
-For what concerns the squared topological charge, we observe a reduction of the auto-correlation time $\tau$ by more than one order of magnitude for the coarsest lattice spacing, and by more than two orders of magnitude for the finest one.
-Concerning the auto-correlation time of the unprojected coupling, we observe that the gain attained with PTBC is essentially of the same order of magnitude, while for projected couplings is much smaller, as it is about a factor of $\sim 2-3$.
+For what concerns the squared topological charge, we observe a reduction of the auto-correlation time $\tau$ by more than one order of magnitude for the coarsest lattice spacing and by more than two orders of magnitude for the finest one.
+Concerning the auto-correlation time of the non-projected coupling, we observe that the gain attained with PTBC is of the same order of magnitude, while for projected couplings is much smaller, as it is about a factor of $\sim 2-3$.
 Being the PTBC algorithm tailored to improve the evolution of the topological charge, this is a further indication, in addition to our results for the coupling, that the fluctuations of the global topological charge seem rather decoupled from those of the coupling once projected onto a fixed topological sector.